The First Year with Twins: 10 Lessons from the Trenches

 10. Life Won't Be How You Pictured It (And That's Okay)

-Throughout my twin pregnancy, I dreamed of staring adoringly at their perfect faces, watching them sleep in complete awe, wondering what they were dreaming about.
-I was convinced I'd enjoy every single moment of the baby stage, documenting everything and taking millions of pictures.
+Throughout my pregnancy, I dreamed of staring adoringly at their perfect faces, watching them sleep in complete awe.
+I was convinced I'd enjoy every single moment, documenting everything with millions of pictures.

-Honestly, I did adore my twins – they were the miracles I'd always dreamed about.
-However, I didn't have many opportunities to stare adoringly because I was too exhausted.
-I wasn't able to enjoy every minute as I'd imagined.
+The reality: I did adore my twins – they were the miracles I'd always dreamed about.
+But I didn't have many opportunities to stare adoringly because I was too exhausted.
+I couldn't enjoy every minute as I'd imagined.

-Here's what I want you to know: this is okay.
+Here's what you need to know: This is completely okay.
 Don't fret that you're missing something because you're knee-deep in twin care.
 You're doing exactly what you should be doing.
-Everything you do to care for your two bundles stems directly from how much you adore and are devoted to them.
+Everything you do to care for your babies stems directly from how much you adore and are devoted to them.

 Also check out: Having Twins?
 Nope, You Don't Need Two of Everything.